Pakistan: Clothing, arts, and fashion

 The Shalwar kameez is Pakistan's national dress, worn in all provinces: Punjab, Sindh, Balochistan, Khyber Pakhtunkhwa, and Azad Kashmir.
 Each province has its own style.
 Pakistanis wear a variety of fabrics like silk, chiffon, and cotton.
 In addition to the national dress, men often wear domestically tailored suits and neckties, especially in offices, schools, and social gatherings.

 Pakistan's fashion industry has thrived, blending traditional and modern styles to create a unique cultural identity.
 Regional and traditional dress remain significant symbols of native tradition, evolving into both modern and purer forms.
-Organizations like the Pakistan Fashion Design Council in Lahore and the Fashion Pakistan Council in Karachi host events like PFDC Fashion Week and Fashion Pakistan Week.
+Organisations like the Pakistan Fashion Design Council in Lahore and the Fashion Pakistan Council in Karachi host events like PFDC Fashion Week and Fashion Pakistan Week.
 Pakistan's inaugural fashion week took place in November 2009.